AxisCommunications/docker-acap/README.md

  0 RUNNING                    The application is started and dockerd is running.
  1 TLS CERT MISSING           Use TLS is selected but there but certificates are missing on the device.
                               The application is running but dockerd is stopped.
-                              Upload certificates and restart the application.
+                              Upload certificates and restart the application or de-select Use TLS.
  2 NO SOCKET                  Neither TCP Socket or IPC Socket are selected.
-                              The application has stopped.
+                              The application is running but dockerd is stopped.
-                              Select one or both sockets and start the application.
+                              Select one or both sockets.
  3 NO SD CARD                 Use SD Card is selected but no SD Card is mounted in the device.
                               The application is running but dockerd is stopped.
                               Insert and mount a SD Card.